 Admission to the program is competitive and applicant ranking will determine final acceptance.
 Applicants will be ranked for admission based on academic performance (grade point average, completed courses) and performance on the ATI Test of Essential Academic Skills, Version V (TEAS-V).
+Additional points are awarded for previously earned Associates or higher degrees from regionally accredited institutions.
+The applicant will incur the cost of the TEAS-V. Scores received on the TEAS-V are good for three years from the testing date.
 It is highly desirable that general academic coursework be completed prior to application to the Respiratory Therapist Program.
-The following criteria, along with their maximum weight, are considered in determining admission ranking for the Respiratory Therapist program: